simple-restricted-token/simple-restricted-token/README.md

 ### Common Restricted Tokens

-Several common transfer restriction patterns implemented on SRS-20:
+Below are several common transfer restriction patterns implemented on SRS-20.
+These contracts are fully composable with each other; inherit from one or many of them to build out a bespoke restricted token contract.

 1. [Account Ownership Percentage](https://github.com/simple-restricted-token/simple-restricted-token-standard/tree/master/contracts/examples/ownership-percentage)
 2. Account Holding Periods - Coming Soon